Self-Explaining Reinforcement Learning for Mobile Network Resource Allocation: Self-explaining reinforcement learning

 \subsection{Local explanations}

 \glspl{senn} provides local intrinsic explanations, which are sourced from the parametrizer's relevance score.
 Relevance scores weigh the input features, providing a numerical measure of the feature's contribution towards the final decision, similar to linear models.
-For each decision, the local explanation consists of (i) the relevance scores $\theta(x)$ and (ii) the effect scores.
-The effect scores are defined as follows, inspired by linear models \cite{molnar}: $ E_{i} = \theta(x_{i}) \odot x, \quad \forall i \in \{1, \dots, m\}, $ where $\theta \in \mathcal{R}^{m \times n}$ and $x \in \mathcal{R}^{n \times 1}$, $n$ is input size and $m$ is number of output classes and $\odot$ is the Hadamard product.
+For each decision, the local explanation consists of the relevance scores $\theta(x)$ and the effect scores.
+The effect scores are defined as follows, inspired by linear models' explanations \cite{molnar}: $ E_{i} = \theta(x_{i}) \odot x, \quad \forall i \in \{1, \dots, m\}, $ where $\theta \in \mathcal{R}^{m \times n}$ and $x \in \mathcal{R}^{n \times 1}$, $n$ is input size and $m$ is number of output classes and $\odot$ is the Hadamard product.
 The effects are relevance scores scaled by the feature values incorporating information of direct feature's contribution.
 Relevance scores reflect feature importance, while effects capture their direct contribution to the predictions, together they offer a more complete explanation of model's decision.
-Furthermore, the lack of black-box conceptizers improves the clarity of the explanations, discarding the need for often dubious concept explanations \cite{csenn}.
+Furthermore, the lack of black-box conceptizer improves the clarity of the explanations, discarding the need for often dubious concept explanations \cite{csenn}.